MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-the-usage-of-a-phone-number.md

 # Manage the usage of a phone number

-You may need to change the usage of a phone number after it was acquired or ported into your organization.
+You might want to change the usage of a phone number after it was acquired or ported into your organization.
 You can change the usage of user and service numbers by using the Teams admin center.

 ## How to manage the usage of a phone number

 To change the usage of a phone number by using the Teams admin center:

 1. Open the Microsoft Teams admin center and log in with a Global admin or a Teams administrator account.
-This is usually the account you used to sign up for Microsoft 365.
+This account is usually the one you used to sign up for Microsoft 365.

 2. In the left navigation, select **Voice** \> **Phone numbers**.

 3. On the **Phone numbers** page, choose an unassigned number in the list, and then select **Change usage**.

-   If you do not see a **Change usage** option, check the following:
+   If you don't see a **Change usage** option, check the following:

-   - Make sure you're selecting an **unassigned** number before trying to change its usage; otherwise, the option won't be visible.
+   - Make sure you're selecting an **unassigned** number before trying to change its usage; otherwise, the option isn't visible.
 If the number is currently assigned, you need to [remove the phone number from a user](/MicrosoftTeams/assign-change-or-remove-a-phone-number-for-a-user#remove-a-phone-number-from-a-user) or resource account first.
    - You must have more than one type of usage in the **Available usages** column.
-Otherwise, you won't be able to change the number type through the Teams admin center.
+Otherwise, you can't change the number type through the Teams admin center.

 4. In the **Change usage** pane, open the list of available usages for the phone number, and then select the intended option.